Q: I can turn the lights on in my home but there is no power at the power points. What is the problem and could this be dangerous?

 Unplug all your appliances – simply turning them off will not do – and turn the circuit back on.
 If it still won’t stay on then there is a fault between the switch and your sockets, and you will need to contact an electrician.
 If it stays on, then go through the process of individually plugging each appliance back in to determine which one is faulty.
 It’s the one that will trip the circuit.

 To be certain, plug another appliance into the same power point to ensure it’s not an issue with the power point.
-If it’s the appliance, time to get it repaired or replaced, but if there appears to be a power point issue do not use it until a qualified electrician has assessed the situation.
+If it’s the appliance, time to get it repaired or replaced, but if there appears to be a power point issue do not use it until a licensed electrician has assessed the situation.

 Here are a few ways to further protect your home and family in the event of electrical failure: